Child Safeguarding Statement and Risk Assessment

 Volunteers are not allowed to use mobile phones for personal use in front of pupils at school events.

-One to One Intervention with outside Agencies Harm to Pupils
+One to One Intervention with outside Agencies

 Risk of harm due to inadequate supervision of children in school